-Todd A. Zigrang, MBA, MHA, ASA, FACHE is a Senior Vice President of HEALTH CAPITAL CONSULTANTS (HCC), where he focuses on the areas of valuation and financial analysis for hospitals and other healthcare enterprises.
-Mr. Zigrang has significant physician integration and financial analysis experience and has participated in the development of a physician-owned multi-specialty MSO and networks involving a wide range of specialties; physician-owned hospitals, as well as several limited liability companies for the purpose of acquiring acute care and specialty hospitals, ASCs and other ancillary facilities; participated in the evaluation and negotiation of managed care contracts, performed and assisted in the valuation of various healthcare entities and related litigation support engagements; created pro-forma financials; written business plans; conducted a range of industry research; completed due diligence practice analysis; overseen the selection process for vendors, contractors, and architects; and, worked on the arrangement of financing.
+Todd A. Zigrang, MBA, MHA, ASA, FACHE, is the President of Health Capital Consultants (HCC), where he focuses on the areas valuation and financial analysis for hospitals and other healthcare enterprises.
+Mr. Zigrang has significant physician integration and financial analysis experience, and has participated in the development of a physician-owned multi-specialty MSO and networks involving a wide range of specialties; physician-owned hospitals, as well as several limited liability companies for the purpose of acquiring acute care and specialty hospitals, ASCs and other ancillary facilities; participated in the evaluation and negotiation of managed care contracts, performed and assisted in the valuation of various healthcare entities and related litigation support engagements; created pro-forma financials; written business plans; conducted a range of industry research; completed due diligence practice analysis; overseen the selection process for vendors, contractors, and architects; and, worked on the arrangement of financing.

 Mr. Zigrang holds a Master of Science in Health Administration and a Masters in Business Administration from the University of Missouri at Columbia.
-He is a member of the American College of Healthcare Executives and Healthcare Financial Management Association.
+He is a Fellow of the American College of Healthcare Executives and is President of the St. Louis Chapter of the American Society of Appraisers.
 He has co-authored "Research and Financial Benchmarking in the Healthcare Industry" (STP Financial Management) and "Healthcare Industry Research and its Application in Financial Consulting" (Aspen Publishers).
-He has additionally taught before the Institute of Business Appraisers and has presented healthcare industry valuation related research papers before the Healthcare Financial Management Association; St. Louis Business Valuation Roundtable; and, Physician Hospitals of America (f/k/a American Surgical Hospital Association).
+He has additionally taught before the Institute of Business Appraisers and CPA Leadership Institute, and has presented healthcare industry valuation related research papers before the Healthcare Financial Management Association; the National CPA Health Care Adviser's Association; Association for Corporate Growth; Infocast Executive Education Series; the St. Louis Business Valuation Roundtable; and, Physician Hospitals of America (f/k/a American Surgical Hospital Association).